ciprian288/PiWeatherRock-Windguru-Holfuy/README.md

 ```diff
 - The "API Meteo" key MUST BE CHANGED because it is a TEST key
 ```
-* After `Update` your configuration restart PiWeatherRock.service with:
+* After `Update` your configuration (on web interface) restart PiWeatherRock.service with:

    ```sh
    sudo systemctl restart PiWeatherRock.service